 The BASIC > Services page allows you to create content rules for a Service.
 Rules added to the Service allow content-aware processing decisions for Web traffic within that Service.
 Rules can use HTTP request headers to make load balancing and caching policy decisions.
-To add a content rule to a Service:
+The type of challenge to be presented to the incoming clients for validation can be enabled when you edit a content rule on the BASIC > Services page.

 - On the BASIC > Services page in the Services section, locate the Service you want to add a content rule to.